 Thick and delicious it’s everything you want from dessert around the holidays.

-Recipe: Avocado Chocolate Smoothie (recipe below)
+Recipe: Avocado Chocolate Smoothie (recipe coming soon!)

 1 smoothie = 6 grams of net carbs.
 Carb count depends on the type of protein powder used.
 I use a chocolate, low-carb plant-based protein option.

 My go-to mid-morning snack when I followed a strict keto diet that packs lots of nutrition per serving with minimal impact.